theloniustrout/danstore/README.md

 ![Alt text](png/igbt.png)

-Distributed ownership of manufacturing can compete effectively with centralized entities enganged in displacement of workers via AI,robotics, & compliant end-user adoption of leased products now institutionalized through decades of training & being consolidated by spying on purchasing behavior & mass movements.
+Increasing the distrubition of ownership of manufacturing & energy production can compete effectively with centralized entities enganged in displacement of workers via AI & robotics.
+Compliant end-user adoption of leased products is now institutionalized through decades of training & being consolidated by spying on purchasing behavior & mass movements.
+This will change rapidly with a better alternative put into place.

 All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing wide-bandgap FOC drives with Python interfacing as the default solution.